Caspar Crowninshield: Civil War service

 Crowninshield started the war as a private in the 4th Battalion of Massachusetts Militia.
 He became captain of the 20th Regiment of Massachusetts Volunteer Infantry on August 18, 1861.
 He transferred to the 1st Massachusetts Volunteer Cavalry as a captain on November 28, 1861.
 He was promoted to major of the 2nd Regiment of Massachusetts Volunteer Cavalry on January 31, 1863, and became lieutenant colonel on March 18, 1864.
 He was promoted to colonel of the regiment on November 18, 1864.
-He was intermittently commander of the Reserve Brigade of Division 1 of the Cavalry Corps of the Army of the Shenandoah between October 19, 1864, and February 10, 1865, when Colonel, and in December, Brigadier General, Alfred Gibbs was in command of Brigade 2 or for brief periods, in command of the division.
+He was intermittently commander of the Reserve Brigade of the 1st Division of the Cavalry Corps of the Army of the Shenandoah between October 19, 1864, and February 10, 1865, when Colonel, and in December, Brigadier General, Alfred Gibbs was in command of the 2nd Brigade or for brief periods, in command of the division.

 Crowninshield temporarily commanded the division for five days at the end of January 1865.
 Crowninshield was mustered out of the volunteers on June 16, 1865.
 On February 21, 1866, President Andrew Johnson nominated Crowninshield for the award of the honorary grade of brevet brigadier general to rank from March 13, 1865.
 The United States Senate confirmed the award on April 10, 1866.

+After the war, Crowninshield was elected as a companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.